MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/system-insights/system-insights-faq.md

 ## How does System Insights relate to Windows ML?

-Windows ML is a platform that enables developers to import and score pre-trained ML models on Windows devices.
+[Windows ML](https://docs.microsoft.com/windows/uwp/machine-learning/) is a platform that enables developers to import and score pre-trained machine learning models on Windows devices.
 These models benefit from hardware acceleration, and they can be scored locally.

 System Insights is a feature in Windows Server 2019 that offers local predictive capabilities together with a complete management experience, including PowerShell and Windows Admin Center integration. **The models behind these System Insights capabilities can leverage Windows ML** to benefit from hardware acceleration and the ability to import models in the [Open Neural Network Exchange (ONNX)](https://onnx.ai/) format.